 Master in Narrative Therapy and Community Work (in collaboration with University of Melbourne) ONLINE IN 2021

-This Master program began in 2014 and has already featured participants from Singapore, Canada, Australia, Spain, Hong Kong, Israel, Tanzania, Ireland, Belgium, Chile, South Africa, Denmark, Mexico, New Zealand and the UK!
-This year seven Aboriginal and Torres Strait Islander participants are involved!
+This Master program began in 2014 and has already featured participants from USA, Singapore, Canada, Australia, Spain, Hong Kong, Israel, Tanzania, Ireland, Belgium, Chile, South Africa, Denmark, Mexico, New Zealand and the UK!
+This year five Aboriginal and Torres Strait Islander participants are involved.
 If you are interested in this program, which is run in collaboration with one of Australia’s leading universities.
 For more information, click here.
-Enrolments are now open for 2017!
+Enquire now for 2020!